-Radon-Rid, LLC is a professional radon inspection, testing, and remediation contractor.
+Radon-Rid, LLC is a professional radon inspection and remediation contractor.
 We affordably and reliably perform radon tests on homes where homeowners are concerned about highly concentrated levels of radon.
-Radon inspection is the process to ensuring your home radon remediation system is working properly and keeping your family safe.
+Radon inspection is the process of ensuring your home radon remediation system is working properly and keeping your family safe.
 To learn more about our radon testing process, please go to our Radon Testing page.

 What Harm Can Radon Cause?

 Radon is toxic and has been shown to put exposed persons at risk for developing lung cancer.
 In fact, radon gas exposure is the second leading cause of lung cancer after smoking!
 Radon can also cause or exacerbate other lung conditions, especially in children.

 What is the Process for Radon Inspection?

 Radon inspection is when a home or building has an existing remediation system and issues arise.
 While radon mitigation systems as a whole require little maintenance or care, some problems can occur.
 These problems may be found when the homeowner is able to hear that equipment has stopped working, or through testing, has learned that the radon levels are higher than expected.

 What Problems Can Occur With a Radon Remediation System?

 One of the first tasks we do when inspecting a mitigation system is to examine the components.
 For example, we will examine the fan, which prevents radon from leaking back into the home, to see if it is running smoothly.
 We also check other components like the stack and make sure the system is up to the current code.

 What else could cause radon levels to be high even when you have a remediation system?